 For most adults, the general recommended daily amount of magnesium is between 300 and 400 milligrams (mg).
 When you're using it to calm an overactive bladder, staying within this range is a great place to start.
 Many find that a dose of around 350 mg per day offers noticeable relief from urgency and frequency.
 We recommend a form like magnesium glycinate because it’s gentle on the stomach and your body can absorb it easily.
 This makes it a reliable choice for daily use without causing digestive upset, which is the last thing you need.
 It's a key ingredient in many high-quality cognitive and mood supplements for its calming effects on the nervous system.

-When to Take Magnesium for the Best Results
+Does Timing Matter?
+When to Take Your Magnesium

 Timing can make a real difference.
 While you can take magnesium any time of day, many people with OAB see the best results when they take it in the evening, about an hour before bed.
 This timing allows the magnesium to help relax your bladder muscles right before you go to sleep, which can lead to fewer nighttime bathroom trips.
 As an added bonus, magnesium is well-known for promoting restful sleep, so you might find yourself feeling more refreshed in the morning.
 The most important thing is consistency, so find a time that fits your routine and stick with it every day to allow the mineral to build up in your system.